dragonza/gatsby-blog/src/pages/blog/create-multiple-blog-post-type-gatsby/index.md

 ## 2. Add source system file for new folder content in `gatsby-config.js`

-Next we need to tell Gatsby to source the files the `project` folder into the application, as the same way we do with the blog content
+Next, we need to tell Gatsby to source the files the `project` folder into the application, as the same way we do with the blog content

 ```
 {